-You need an attorney or someone from the Alaska State Human Rights Commission or the Anchorage Equal Rights Commission to look at your job and this situation for a real answer, because it depends on whether overtime is an essential function of your job and whether your supervisor intentionally discriminates against you due to your disability.
+You need an attorney or someone from your state’s human rights commission to look at your job description and this situation.
+Your answer depends on whether overtime is an essential function of your job and whether your supervisor intentionally discriminates against you due to your cancer.

 In another case, Manigan v.
 Southwest Ohio Regional Transit Authority, a court ruled that a bus driver needed to be able to drive more than eight hours in a shift and thus the ability to work overtime was an essential job function.